JonnyG7613/Etch-a-Sketch/README.md

 1.1: Added a border to emulate an Etch-a-Sketch, removed the set the size button, and added flair to the buttons.
 Also changed the color of the backboard.

+1.2: Removed the slider and added buttons for sizes 16x16, 32x32 and 64x64.

+1.3: Added footer with copyright and link to my github.

 Copyright - Jon Giarla, 2022